Sduibek/fixtlang/README.md

 # Fallout-Fixt-localization
 This repository will hold all the translations for my Fallout mod, Fallout Fixt.
 This will allow tracking on incremental changes and better collaboration for translation teams.

+Please note that the non-English files are not and were not created by me.
+I am simply providing the existing translated files as a resource basis for each translation.

 -------------------------------------------------
 INSTRUCTIONS FOR TRANSLATORS & TRANSLATIONS:
 -------------------------------------------------